 NUPLAZID: Real help for a real part of Parkinson’s disease.

-NUPLAZID® (pimavanserin) is the first and only medicine FDA-approved to treat hallucinations and delusions associated with Parkinson’s disease psychosis.
+NUPLAZID® (pimavanserin) is the only medicine FDA-approved to reduce the frequency and/or severity of hallucinations and delusions associated with Parkinson’s disease psychosis.

 Did you know that around 50% of people living with Parkinson’s may experience hallucinations or delusions over the course of their disease?